 '''

 cd datasette

-Create a virtual environment in venv/
+Create a virtual environment in ./venv

-python3 -mvenv venv
+python3 -m venv ./venv

 Now activate the virtual environment, so pip can install into it

 source venv/bin/activate

 Install Datasette and its testing dependencies

-pip install -e .[test]
+python3 -m pip install -e .[test]

 '''

 That last line does most of the work: pip install -e means "install this package in a way that allows me to edit the source code in place".
 The .[test] option means "use the setup.py in this directory and install the optional testing dependencies as well".